 Lillard now owns the Blazers' record for most first-half points in a playoff game.

-Damian Lillard was on fire in the Portland Trail Blazers' 118-115 victory over the Oklahoma City Thunder in Game 5 on Tuesday.
+Damian Lillard came out hot for the Portland Trail Blazers' Game 5 matchup against the Oklahoma City Thunder on Tuesday night.

-Lillard also holds the Blazers' franchise record for most points in a half of a playoff game, as he had 34 at intermission.
-He tied the team's record for three-pointers made in a half and became the Blazers' leader in three-pointers made in the playoffs.
+Lillard now owns the Blazers' franchise record for most points in a half of a playoff game.
+He also tied the team's record for three-pointers made in a half and became the Blazers' leader in three-pointers made in the playoffs.

 He fell just short of tying Eric Floyd's all-time first-half record of 39 points set in 1987.
 Michael Jordan holds the postseason record for points in a single game with 63, set in 1986.